d-kleine/barrel_detection/README.md

 - Estimated rotation angle of the barrel relative to the hull.
 - Barrel orientation description relative to the hull.
 - Barrel orientation vector components.

-By following these steps, you will be able to set up your environment, train the model, and run inference to estimate the barrel's position and direction using the `2_inference.py` script.

 ## Approach